List of war apology statements issued by Japan

 This is a list of war apology statements issued by Japan regarding war crimes committed by the Empire of Japan during World War II.
 The statements were made at and after the end of World War II in Asia, from the 1950s to present day.
 Controversies remain to this day with some about the nature of the war crimes of the past and the appropriate person to make the apology.

 Background

-At the end of the Pacific Theater of World War II, the Imperial Japanese government accepted the terms of the Potsdam Declaration.
+At the end of the Pacific Theatre of World War II, the Imperial Japanese government accepted the terms of the Potsdam Declaration.
 In 1945, the unconditional surrender of the Empire of Japan was formally confirmed aboard the Allied battleship, USS Missouri (BB-63).
 Once the formal documents were signed, General Douglas MacArthur, representing the Allies, was named the Supreme Commander of the Allied Powers in Japan.

-Emperor Hirohito let it be known to General MacArthur that he was prepared to apologize formally to General MacArthur for Japan's actions during World War II—including an apology for the December 7, 1941, attack on Pearl Harbor.
+Emperor Hirohito let it be known to General MacArthur that he was prepared to apologize formally to General MacArthur for Japan's actions during World War II—including an apology for the December 7, 1941, attack on Pearl Harbour.